AN220152 How to retain RAM data in reset procedure and low-power mode transition in TRAVEO™ T2G family

 /* A wakeup from the hibernate is performed by toggling of the wakeup

 * pins, or WDT matches, or Backup domain alarm expires.
-Depends on what
+The value depends on what

 * item is configured in the hibernate register.
 After a wakeup event, a